akaneshinjou/dns/readme.md

 Note: Make sure you enable warp feature, and you can't use VPN app while using this app.

 ## IF DOESN'T WORK
-If that doesn't work, and also other option below doesn't work too, it may because your ISP using other technique to block website.
+If that doesn't work, try 'other options' section below this before trying next option.

 Try use tools like PowerTunnel (Bypass more block method but more complicated to setup)
 1. Download & Install Java (https://www.java.com/en/download/)